-A Martha Strangeways Mystery - Prologue
+A Martha Strangeways Mystery

 Silhouetted in the trees outside, birds caw loudly, reminding her of that night.
 She’s heard some say crows are the souls of murder victims; that they warn of evil to come.
 She shivers, instinctively reaching into her pocket, searching for the precious box that’s always tucked safely against her heart.
 Her fingers catch the rough edge as she slides it open, swallowing hard against the lump blooming in her throat.
 Carefully unwrapping the contents.
 Scared of what’s inside.
 If only she’d been there.
 If only she could hold them one last time.

 A tear spills down her cheek.
 Drops silently on to the cloth.
 She lifts the matchbox to her face, hopes their scent might still hide amongst the folds; a torn edge off a blue blanket.
-Gently strokes the tiny teeth, grey tinged with ash, but still perfect, nestled like fragile eggs in the soft velvet.
+Gently strokes them, grey tinged with ash, but still perfect, nestled like fragile eggs in the soft velvet.
 It’s all she has left to love.
 To remember them.
 If only she could bring them back.
 If only.

 It’s a mystery set amongst the mountains and glens of the Trossachs and Loch Lomond National Park in central Scotland.
-It’s a place steeped in folklore and drenched in mist, where crimes can remain undisturbed for years.
+It’s a dark place steeped in folklore and drenched in mist, where crimes can remain undisturbed for years.

 Imagine how you’d feel if you lost everything.

 That’s what happened to ex journalist Martha Strangeways, who’s looking for redemption after her young twins died in a fire.
 She wasn’t there to save them and now carries their remains in a battered matchbox close to her heart.

 Their tiny remains weigh heavy on her conscience.